Exotic Dehn twists on sums of two contact 3-manifolds: Background

 \section{Background}

 This section introduces the main players in this article: spaces of contact structures, contactomorphisms, embeddings, etc.

-\begin{Remark} In this article a "fibration" will mean a "Serre fibration".
-A "homotopy equivalence" will mean a "weak homotopy equivalence".
+\begin{Remark} For convenience, throughout this article by a "fibration" we will mean a "Serre fibration".
+By a "homotopy equivalence" we will mean a "weak homotopy equivalence".
 However, the latter distinction isn't important: the various infinite dimensional spaces that we consider are Fréchet manifolds, hence they have the homotopy type of countable CW complexes \cite{palaisinfinite,milnorcw} and Whitehead's Theorem applies. \end{Remark}